 Today it’s a long full day cycling to Oudomxay.
 This is one of the most spectacular stretches of long mountain road.
 The road is dotted with small villages and this is a great way to get acquainted with local rural life.
 The dramatic limestone and green rolling hills formations make for great photographic opportunities.
 There will be plenty of opportunities to stop and admire the wonderful scenery.
 The journey passes through beautiful mountain ranges and Hmong hill tribe villages.

 We continue riding to Muang Khua.
 This is one of the most unvisited parts of Laos and the experience is truly unique.
 To get to the Muang Khua, we ride along the Nam Pak River.
 Along the way, you will notice how the homes are made of wood and bamboo.
 We spend some time here talking to the locals, just walking around, or just sitting at the edge of the river.

 We ditch the cycles for an amazing boat ride in the Nam Pak River to Nong Khiaw.
 This is one of the most stunning journeys by the river in this region.
 The edge of the river is dotted with small villages and this is a great way of getting acquainted with local life.
 There are also limestone formations that make for great photographic experiences.
 The jaw-dropping landscape keeps you hooked to this for a long.

-Start the day with a boat ride on the Nam Ou to a small village where you can learn about the way of life along this river.
+Those who are up for a hiking activity can start the day with a boat ride on the Nam Ou to a small village where you can learn about the way of life along this river.
 Then trek through small streams and rice paddies to reach the base of the 100 waterfalls.
-The next few hours you will see only water and jungle and hear the sound of clear waterfall cascades.
+For the next few hours, you will see only water and jungle and hear the sound of clear waterfall cascades.
 The pools around you are very inviting for a refreshing splash.